isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 <p><strong>5.
 How would the Government ensure that consumers are not over-charged by electricity retailers passing on more than 100 per cent of the carbon tax to consumers?</strong>
 </p>
 <p>Today’s electricity retail market is competitive and discourages retailers
 from raising their electricity rates excessively.
-Nevertheless, Energy Market Authority will continue to ensure fair and efficient conduct of market players.
+Nevertheless, the Energy Market Authority will continue to ensure fair and efficient conduct of market players.
 Government agencies will also work closely with the Consumer Association of Singapore and Competition &amp; Consumer Commission of Singapore